lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 The variable :code:`n_samples` must be a positive integer specifying the absolute number of samples which should be selected.

-Each strategy is specified by a :code:`DockerWorkerSelectionConfigEntry`, which is always made up of an :code:`input` and the actual :code:`strategy`.
+Each strategy is specified by a :code:`SelectionConfigEntry`, which is always made up of an :code:`input` and the actual :code:`strategy`.

 .. code-block:: python

-    DockerWorkerSelectionConfigEntry(
+    SelectionConfigEntry(
         input=...,
         strategy=...
     ),